Rapunzel (Tangled): Frozen (2013)

 Rapunzel and Eugene have a cameo appearance on Elsa's coronation day.
 Rapunzel is shown at the front gates grand opening as Anna runs out singing "For the First Time in Forever".

-Sofia the First: The Curse of Princess Ivy (2014)
+Sofia the First

-Called upon by the Amulet of Avalor, Rapunzel rescues Princess Sofia and Princess Amber from a crevice by letting them climb her 70 foot long blonde hair.
+In the special "The Curse of Princess Ivy", Called upon by the Amulet of Avalor, Rapunzel rescues Princess Sofia and Princess Amber from a crevice by letting them climb her 70-foot-long blonde hair.
 Flying back to Enchancia on one of the dragons, she teaches Amber about the consequences of her actions toward Sofia, in the form of a song, "Risk It All" and refers to Eugene it in.
 She then gives Amber one final piece of advice: "If you truly love your sister, you'll know what to do when the time comes" and vanishes back to Corona.
 Mandy Moore reprises her role from the film as well.